Sand77x/lbyarch-mp/README.md

 For Visual Studio users, run or debug the program using your selected compiler.
 Note: you will need `nasm.exe` in your PATH for this to work.
 This will build the program and wait for input.

 For building in a terminal with make, run `make` then `./main.exe` to achieve the same effect.
-To make samples, run `make samples N_SAMPLES=<number>` where `number` is the amount of samples you want.
-Afterwards, type `main.exe < sample_input.txt` to run the newly generated samples.
-A batch file called `run.bat` also exists if you want to see program execution times for multiple Y values.

 ### Input format
 Input format is as follows: